elmar-peise/python-lsf/README.md

 Usage
 -----

-ejobs has essentially the same interface as LFS' bjobs.
+ejobs and ehosts has essentially the same interface as LFS' bjobs and bhosts.
 Check

     ejobs -h

-and
+    ehosts -h
     man bjobs
+    man bhosts